jmarkow/gardnerlab-experiments/docs/experiments.rst

 Experiments
 ===========

 .. warning:: This contains broad overview of the software pipeline used for various experiments in the lab.
-Note that this documentation does not dive deep into any one software package, it merely contains recipes for conducting analysis-heavy experiment in MATLAB.
+Note that this documentation does not dive deep into any one software package, it merely contains recipes for conducting analysis-heavy experiments in MATLAB.

 The Virtuous Cycle